 The Regional Center is dependent on continued funding provided by the DDS to operate and provide services for its clients.
-The Regional Center's contract with DDS provides funding for services under the Lanterman Act.
-In the event that the operations of the Regional Center result in a deficit position at the end of any contract year, DDS may reallocate surplus funds within the state of California system to supplement the Regional Center's funding.
-Should a system-wide deficit occur, DDS is required to report to the governor of California and the appropriate fiscal committee of the State Legislature and recommend actions to secure additional funds or reduce expenditures.
-DDS's recommendations are subsequently reviewed by the governor and the Legislature and a decision is made with regard to specific actions.
+In the event that the operations of the Regional Center result in a deficit position at the end of any contract year, the DDS may reallocate surplus funds within the state of California system to supplement the Regional Center's funding.
+Should a system-wide deficit occur, the DDS is required to report to the governor of California and the appropriate fiscal committee of the State Legislature and recommend actions to secure additional funds or reduce expenditures.
+The DDS's recommendations are subsequently reviewed by the governor and the State Legislature and a decision is made with regard to specific actions.